Connect Google / Gmail

 • Google blocks the sign-in — for self-hosted setups, add the account as a test user on your Google Cloud OAuth consent screen, or use a Workspace account.

-• The cybo can read but not send — the send action wasn't granted, or its approval is pending.
+• The cybo can read but not send — expected: send is a write action, and writes are not granted yet.